Prahalad-kumar/Python_projects/README.md

-# 🐍 Python Projects
+# 🐍✨ Python Projects ✨🐍

-This repository contains three simple command-line games written in Python:
+This repository contains several fun and educational command-line projects written in Python:

-🎮 Enjoy these fun and educational games!
+🎮 Enjoy these fun and educational games & tools!

 ## 1. 💻 Computer Quiz Game